poledkar/FreqShow/README.md

 - Initial frequency changed from 90.3 MHz to 145 MHz.
 - Terminate `pygame` properly (so that IDLE does not hang when app quits).
 - Shorter bootstrap delay, inspired by [@rgtokett](https://github.com/rgrokett/FreqShow/commit/0d6f4e59d2acaaba66606fba6a0d76d05b08c759).
+- Error reporting and recovery by reinitializing `rtlsdr` library.

 ## Further inspiration to explore
 - https://github.com/edmondhk/FreqShow for peak hold line, offset of intensity, runnable `.py`.